NTBBloodbath/norgolith/README.md

 ### 📦 Nix Package

+For latest release version: `nix-shell -p norgolith`.

-You can add norgolith to your NixOS configuration with flakes.
+For git version you can add Norgolith to NixOS configuration with flakes.

 <details>
 <summary>Minimal flake.nix for a NixOS configuration:</summary>